Singing the Horizon 10 mins 40 secs SD Video (1997)

 The central theme of the work is the human voice, and the translation of pure vocal statements into choreographed movement and gesture.
 Likewise, graphic symbols and grafitti are translated into performed sound and body movements.
 Spoken words mutate into animated text on the video screen creating a cyclic dialogue between the different linguistic forms.

 The piece was conceived as an integrated live media and performance work.
-As the show began, Cheek and Jones were sitting at the bar, indistinguishable from the rest of the audience.
+As the show began, Cheek and Jones were sitting at a bar, indistinguishable from the rest of the audience.
 Their poetic ‘conversation’ was then amplified through the PA system, challenging the boundaries that lie between personal and public space.
 They were then lit by an animated spotlight of projected grafitti, which followed them through the performance space.
 The graffiti and fragmentary texts provoked an extemporised dialogue, translating the imagery into streams of vocal sound and physical gesture.
 The performers then moved to the main screen where their bodies merged with their virtual counterparts as the single screen work, seen here, began.

 The staging of its premiere, in September 1998, was funded by the World Wide Video Festival, and was site specific to one of the performance spaces at The Melkveg.
 Eastern Arts funded the production of the single screen work integral to the show.